 Hyperhidrosis: extreme sweating

-While sweating may only be a minor problem for most people, according to the NHS, around one and three in every 100 people in the UK is affected by excessive sweating, or hyperhidrosis.
+While sweating may only be a minor problem for most people, around three in every 100 people in the UK is affected by excessive sweating, or hyperhidrosis.
 This can affect just certain parts of the body such as hands, feet, face and armpits (focal hyperhidrosis) or it can affect you all over (generalised hyperhidrosis).

 Focal hyperhidrosis – also called primary hyperhidrosis – has no obvious cause, though generalised hyperhydrosis (or secondary hyperhidrosis) may be linked to an underlying health problem or may be a side effect of taking certain medicines.

 Around one in four people with focal hyperhidrosis is thought to have the condition running in their family.
 But if you have generalised hyperhidrosis, it could be caused by one of several things, including menopause, an overactive thyroid gland, taking recreational drugs and drinking excessive amounts of alcohol.
 Medicines that may cause generalised hyperhydrosis include some antidepressants, tamoxifen (a breast cancer drug) and gonadotropin-releasing hormone antagonists (drugs used to treat prostate cancer in men and infertility in women).

 So if you sweat excessively, it's advisable to see your GP to rule out any possible underlying causes.
 Your GP can also tell you about treatments that could help.
 For instance, they can prescribe powerful antiperspirants that contain aluminium chloride, though these types of antiperspirants can cause mild skin irritation.
 Medicines that block the effect of a chemical that activates the sweat glands are also available on prescription.